UltraEngine/Documentation/CPP/Component.md

   if (health <= 0) Kill();
 }
 ```
 When you call the actor method, all components with the called method will be executed, allowing for more emergent behavior between components.
-For example, another component might have a Kill() method that plays a sound when called, and this functionality will be automatically triggered by calling Actor::Kill() instead of HealthManager::Kill().
+For example, another component might have a Kill() method that plays a sound when called, and this functionality will be automatically triggered by calling Actor::Kill().